tomsquest/tomsquest.github.io/_posts/2024-07-27-using-claude-llm.md

 - Claude was learnt to recognize tags, eg. `<book></books>`
 - The workbench handles variables, eg. {% raw %}`{{ BOOKS }}`{% endraw %}
 - You can evaluate your prompt with test cases
-- Flawless, I got exactly the output specified, no hallucination, no weird/wrong JSON
+- Flawless, I got exactly the output specified, no hallucination, no wrong JSON, using `claude-3-5-sonnet-20240620`
 - Exhausted my credit in a few runs, learning that I should not have tried to process all my book list at once

 ## Problem: I was not consistent